Do you know that you need a good strategy for your Wechat Marketing campaign….

-You cannot adopt the same campaign strategies you would use on Facebook as the format and structure of the app is completely different whilst user behaviour also varies dramatically.
+You cannot adopt the same campaign strategies you would use on Facebook as the format and structure of the app is completely different whilst user behavior also varies dramatically.

-Tencent created WeChat to become a ‘one stop shop’ for the Chinese end user and explains why it is so vital to develop intelligent campaigns on this behemoth of an application.
+Tencent created WeChat to become a ‘one stop shop’ for the Chinese end user and explains why it is so vital to developing intelligent campaigns on this behemoth of an application.

 WeChat does not have any established frameworks in-house for campaign management so this will have to be outsourced to the right, specialist agency.

 Here are the four main types of campaigns you can engage in on WeChat to grow your visibility, reputation and ultimately sales:

 The major purpose of a Q&A campaign is for user feedback, introducing and testing your concept and for user-generated content.
 Q&A campaigns can often be included in a market survey to validate a concept based on direct feedback from Chinese consumers.

 It is a great way to drive engagement and grow your follower base, ‘social approaches’ are evidently the most effective on the WeChat network.

 The key is to offer quality incentives and offerings to encourage user participation in this type of ‘WeChat Survey’.
 It also needs to be connected to your brand.

 There are two main types of Q&A campaign: